mli42/ft_transcendence/README.md

 ### Presentation

 This is a website where you can play pong with other players.
-There is accounts, a chat, spectating and a match-making system.
+There are accounts, a chat, spectating mode and a match-making system.
 You can also customize the game by changing the background and add power-ups.

 ### Technical details

 This project is fully coded in Typescript and could be deployed simply with docker-compose.

-- For front framework, we choose VueJS.
-There are many different framework but this projet looked good to us.
+- For the front framework, we choose VueJS.
+There are many different frameworks but this project looked good to us.
 Above Vue, we added NuxtJS to simplify our development.
-- For back framework, NestJS was imposed.
+- For the back framework, NestJS was imposed.
-- Finally, postgres was imposed too.
+- Finally, Postgres was imposed too.

-If are more curious, you could find our Notions documentation bellow.
+If you are more curious, you could find our Notion documentation bellow.

 ## Our documentation: